nguyenhy/nguyenhy.github.io/src/_blog/2022-3-5-introduction-to-css.md

 <br>

-It's a good idea not to skip below section but to be honest, all you need to do is try to remember all syntax with the symbols we have, which is
+It's a good idea not to skip the below section but to be honest, all you need to do is try to remember all syntax with the symbols we have, which is
 `*`, `element`, `.class-name`, `#element-id`, `[attribute]`, `,`, `A B`, `A>B`, `A+B`, `A~B`, `A:<...>`, `A::<...>`

 <br>